mdekauwe/GDAY/README.md

 par_am | morning photosynthetically active radiation | MJ m<sup>-2</sup> d<sup>-1</sup>
 par_am | afternoon photosynthetically active radiation | MJ m<sup>-2</sup> d<sup>-1</sup>

+## Nitrogen inputs
+Nitrogen (N) entering the system via biological N fixation (BNF; (tonnes ha<sup>-1</sup> yr<sup>-1</sup>)) and N deposition (tonnes ha<sup>-1</sup> yr<sup>-1</sup>) are prescribed and passed via the met file.
+If information isn't available from the experiment GDAY is being applied to, BNF can be calculated as a function of evapotranspiration (ET) based on Cleveland et al. 1999.

+Following Smith et al. (2014), Biogeosciences and Wieder et al. (2015), ERL, we also suggest the conservation BNF equation (Fig. 1).
+For estimates of ET you can either use values by PFT based on Table 1 in Cleveland or use the sum of canopy evaporation and transpiration.
+Wieder et al (pg 3) argued that using total ET leads to a high bias in BNF estimates in arid regions.

+BNF is then calculated as:
+mm_2_cm = 0.1
+bn1 = 0.102
+bn2 = 0.524
+(kg N ha-1 yr-1)
+$bnf = bn1 \times (ET \times mm_2_cm) + bn2$

 ## Example run
 The [example](example) directory has two python scripts which provide an example of how one might set about running the model. [example.py](example.py) simulates the DUKE FACE experiment and [run_experiment.py](run_experiment.py) is just nice a wrapper script around this which produces a plot at the end comparing the data to the observations.